gsBullet/ci-cd-with-backend-aws/README.md

 </p>

-# 2. you generate a new SSH key pair on your local machine:
+# 2. you generate a new SSH key pair on your local machine: (private key)

             cat ~/.ssh/github-ci-key
 <p>